 All the best,

-Saying Thank-You to a Colleague
+Saying thank you to a colleague

 Is formally thanking a colleague who goes above and beyond required by office decorum?
 Not really.
 And yet, it’s a professional gesture that won’t go unnoticed.
 If you’ve ever felt unappreciated after helping a coworker succeed, especially if you were the unsung hero, then you already understand why a thank-you note for a colleague is a powerful tool for cementing working relationships.

-Hi [Name], Thank you for [specific statement about what you’re thanking the recipient for].
+Thank you for [specific statement about what you’re thanking the recipient for].
 [Sentence about why the person’s contribution deserves your gratitude.]
 [Sentence explaining the positive effect the recipient’s contribution had.]

 [Optional: reiterate your thanks or offer a compliment or other friendly comment.]